Research Projects

 Vagueness

-In my dissertation, Vagueness and the Virtues of Deferring Decisions, I develop and defend a theory of vagueness which employs semantics that have yet to be applied to the topic while also offering a richer explanation of the phenomenon and the role it plays in our cognitive and communicative lives.
-By modifying the set-up of coordination problems that Lewis introduced in Convention, I argue that the strategic processes which guide individuals to establish conventions should be understood as multi-armed bandit problems.
-I then argue that we can think of the way language gets used as an epsilon-greedy approach to these bandit problems.
-This allows language users to postpone semantic decisions and strike a balance between “earning and learning” with their language use.
-Building off of this meta-semantic account of vagueness, I argue that the truth of vague assertions is an instance of a future contingent and thus that the semantics of vagueness reduce to the semantics of future contingents.
-I then show how employing MacFarlane’s assessment-sensitive semantics for future contingents can allow us to make good on the idea that borderline cases of vague predicates can “go either way”, which no other indeterminist account of vagueness has done.
+In my dissertation, Vagueness and the Virtues of Deferring Decisions, I develop and defend a novel application of assessment-sensitive semantics to vague language theory while also offering a richer explanation of how and why vague language gets used the way it does.
+Starting with the concept of assertion, I argue against constitutive rule accounts of assertion in favour of a more-flexible standard for evaluating assertions.
+This more forgiving picture of language use opens the door to semantics and meta-semantics that are otherwise off the table.
+For instance, I show how this allows us to modify the set-up of Lewis’s coordination problems, so that the strategic processes which guide individuals to establish conventions should be understood as “multi-armed bandit” problems.
+I then argue that this allows us to think of vague language as resulting from a quasi-deliberate form of semantic indecision, which effectively postpones the semantic decision in order to strike the right balance between “earning and learning”.
+Building off of this meta-semantic account, I then argue that the truth of vague assertions is a future contingent and thus that the semantics of vagueness reduce to the semantics of future contingents.
+I then show how employing a modified form of MacFarlane’s assessment-sensitive semantics for future contingents allows us to make good on the idea that borderline cases of vague predicates can “go either way”.

 Physicalism